Professor Alan Marcus

 - representations of the Holocaust and sites associated with Jewish identity and the diaspora, issues of ethnicity and the representation of indigenous peoples in documentary and popular film;

-- and variation in communication within and across cultures.
+- variation in communication within and across cultures.

-Creative practice-as-research and other publications and invited talks, keynotes and screenings of work are listed below.
-Public engagement activities are listed under the Further Info section.
+Creative practice-as-research projects and a selction of other publications, invited talks, keynotes and screenings of work are included below.

 Research includes projects such as In Time of Place, which investigates selected symbolic sites associated with Jewish identity, the Diaspora and the Holocaust.
 The project focuses on the creation of four creative practice-as-research films made in Dachau, Venice, Prague and Boston, and a series of publications.
 The films, each 30 minutes in length, adopt an experimental observational approach to consider the stature and significance of place, its layering, reinvention and interpretation.
 The weight of history, the role of public memory and the act of memorialization are repositioned in the films through documenting both private and public engagement with the diverse urban environments.
 Archival imagery is not used, underscoring the intent that the films are about the present, as informed by the past.